 The caves of Elijah were now half-hidden by the gathering afternoon shadows.
 Sacred literature records that the angel Michael revealed the mystery of the last days and of the time of the end to Elijah on this same Mount Carmel.
 (1)

-The legendary stories of salvation and slaughter which this sea, plain, valley, and mountain could tell, would fill a hundred volumes, each one an encyclopedia.
+The legendary stories of salvation and slaughter which this sea, plain, valley, and mountain could tell, would fill a hundred volumes, each one an encyclopaedia.

 Conquerors and settlers had swept into this land one after another, in successive waves: Semites, Egyptians, Hittites, Phoenicians, Assyrians, Babylonians, Greeks, Persians, Romans, French, Turks, Germans, Hebrews, Arabs, and in this present day, peaceful visitors from all parts of the world.
 Gods of every description had risen and fallen here.
 This land had been held sacred and holy by multitudes down through the ages.
 It was now the home of four great world religions.
 Surely there was no better place to talk of God.